How Dapper Dan, Harlem’s Tailor, Mainstreamed “Ghetto Couture”

 In 1983, Day opened his tailoring shop, Dapper Dan’s Boutique, in the heart of Harlem on 125th Street.
 At his prime, he was creating custom outfits for boxers, rappers, and gangsters.
 Everyone from Mike Tyson to LL Cool J wore the jumpsuits, bomber jackets, and hoodies he crafted using lambskin and mink and plastered with bootleg logos of European fashion houses like Gucci, Fendi, Chanel, and Louis Vuitton.

-Ten years later, Day was famously sued into oblivion by these luxury brands for copyright infringement.
+Ten years later, Day was famously sued into oblivion by many of these luxury brands for copyright infringement.
 While he still operated a small tailoring operation with his son and grandson out of a brownstone in Harlem, he faded from the public eye.
 “I was underground,” Day tells me.
 “I wasn’t available to the mainstream media, but all the rappers and hustlers knew where to find me, yeah.
 I was the best-kept secret for a long time.”

 Then, last year, something curious happened: Day came out of the shadows in a big way.
 If you flipped through the pages of Vogue or Harper’s Bazaar, you might have spotted him in a glossy Gucci ad in which he’s standing on various street corners in Harlem, with brownstones and bodegas in the background.
 He’s wearing tailored suits featuring pinstripes and tweed, paired with bow ties and shiny leather loafers.

-The story of how Day went from being Gucci’s public enemy No. 1 to a source of inspiration is not just the story of a fascinating man.
+The story of how Day went from being Gucci’s public enemy No. 1 to a source of inspiration (and one of the reasons Gucci is among the World’s 50 Most Innovative Companies for 2018) is not just the story of a fascinating man.
 It is also about how black culture has been appropriated, and how black consumers have been treated by the luxury industry.

 “Dap Doesn’t Knock Off, He Knocks Up”